arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 We will assign an Opta™ either as a sender or a receiver device; as the role suggests, each Opta™ has a specific task.
 The sender Opta™ will await data from `1` to `4` via Arduino IDE Serial Monitor.
 Each number represents the relay to trigger and its corresponding status LED.

-The receiver Opta™ will intercept incoming data and decode them and also process out-of-range incoming data.
+The receiver Opta™ will intercept incoming data, decode them, and process out-of-range incoming data.
 The decoded data will update the relay state and the status LED accordingly, given its present condition.
 For instance, if the receiver receives a `2` from the sender while the receiver has a second relay closed with a turned-on second status LED, the receiver will open the relay and turn off the second status LED as a deactivation indication.
 The process is vice-versa and applies to the rest of the relays with their respective status LEDs.

 ### Sender Sketch

-First, we need to define the RS-485 transmission parameters specified per specification; this is shown in the code below:
+First, we need to define the RS-485 transmission parameters:

 ```arduino
 #include <ArduinoRS485.h>